 Honduran National Sentenced for Immigration Offense

-U.S. Attorney Kenneth A. Polite announced that ROGER AGUIRRE-SAGASTUME, age 29, a native of Honduras, was sentenced today after previously pleading guilty to a one-count Indictment for illegal entry of a removed alien.
+U.S. Attorney Kenneth A. Polite announced that JUAN CARLOS FERRERA-RAMIREZ, age 44, a citizen of Honduras, was sentenced today after previously pleading guilty to a one-count Indictment for illegal reentry of a removed alien.

-U.S. District Judge Nannette Jolivette Brown sentenced AGUIRRE-SAGASTUME to six months imprisonment, one year of supervised release, and a $100 special assessment.
-Following completion of his sentence, AGUIRRE-SAGASTUME will be surrendered to the custody of the U.S. Immigration and Customs Enforcement for removal proceedings.
+U.S. District Court Judge Sarah S. Vance sentenced FERRERA-RAMIREZ to 9 months of incarceration, followed by 1 year of supervised release, and a $100 special assessment fee.
+Following completion of his sentence, FERRERA-RAMIREZ will be surrendered to the custody of U.S. Immigration and Customs Enforcement for removal proceedings.

-According to court documents, on March 17, 2016, AGUIRRE-SAGASTUME was found illegally present in the United States after having been officially deported and removed on August 4, 2009.
+According to court documents, on December 2, 2015, FERRERA-RAMIREZ was found in the United States after having been previously deported from the United States on June 24, 2013.

-U.S. Attorney Polite praised the work of the United States Immigration and Customs Enforcement agency in investigating this matter.
+U.S. Attorney Polite praised the work of Immigration and Customs Enforcement agents in investigating this matter.
 Assistant United States Attorney Jon Maestri was in charge of the prosecution.